Toyota 2000GT: Styling

 In August 1969, the front was modified slightly, making the driving lamps smaller and changing the shape of the turn signals.
 The rear turn signals were enlarged at the same time, and some alterations were made to modernise the interior.
 The last few vehicles were fitted with air conditioning and had automatic transmission as an option.
-These cars had an additional scoop fitted underneath the grille to supply air to the A/C unit.
+These cars had an additional scoop fitted underneath the grille to supply air to the air conditioning unit.